Threshold for triggering "Large VCM" warnings arbitrary.

 to determine the "maximum likely kinetic energy threshold" from a given probability threshold.

-#3 Updated by Berk Hess almost 13 years ago
+#3 Updated by Berk Hess over 13 years ago

 I have also ran into this problem several times.

 But the solution is not that easy as just comparing to a distrubition